Open Bible Data Home About News OET Key

 BrTrAnd he gave him Sekelac in that day: therefore Sekelac came into possession of the king of Judea to this day.

-ULTAnd on that day Achish gave to him Ziklag.
-Therefore Ziklag belongs to the kings of Judah until this day.
+ULTSo on that day Achish gave to him Ziklag.
+(Therefore Ziklag is to the kings of Judah to this day.)

-USTAchish liked what David suggested.
-So that day Achish gave to David the town of Ziklag.
-As a result, Ziklag has belonged to the kings of Judah since that time.
+USTAchish agreed and gave David the town of Ziklag at that time.
+(As a result, Ziklag has belonged to the kings of Judah ever since.)

 OEBSo Achish gave him Ziklag at that time, therefore Ziklag belongs to the kings of Judah to this day.